Pomiculture/PYNQ-overlay/README.md

 - Make changes in the kernel code of the kernel code of the threshold function to further reduce the execution time;
 - Improve the design of the Python driver class;
 - Implement the IP block of the erode function;
-- Combine the custom IP blocks with the RGB LED and the HDMI in a same overlay.
+- Combine the custom IP blocks with the RGB LED and the HDMI in a same overlay to avoid switching between them.
 Either start from the whole [PYNQ-Z2 base overlay](https://github.com/Xilinx/PYNQ/tree/master/boards/Pynq-Z2/base "PYNQ-Z2 Base Overlay"), adding the custom IP, or start from zero.
 This [tutorial](https://discuss.pynq.io/t/tutorial-rebuilding-the-pynq-base-overlay-pynq-v2-6/1993 "Rebuilding the base overlay") may help;
 - Configure the HDMI-out peripheral to display the results on an external screen;
 - Apply the function continuously on a video stream.